DavidTelenko/doc-gen/README.md

 }
 ```

+> [!IMPORTANT]
-> Note: for each subtask with no children a file with substitutions will be
+> For each subtask with no children a file with substitutions will be created.
-> created.
-For subtask with children the directory with this name will be
+> For subtask with children the directory with this name will be created.
+The
-> created.
-The example above will yield the following structure:
+> example above will yield the following structure:

     Root
     ├──Child1.gdoc